-A day in the life of cardiac rehabilitation nurse manager Kristen Frechette, RN
+A Day in the Life of Cardiac Rehabilitation Nurse Manager Kristen Frechette, RN

-Kristen Frechette, RN, works with two patients
+Kristen Frechette, RN, works with two cardiology and cardiac rehabilitation patients

 The Heart & Vascular Center’s cardiac rehabilitation nurse manager Kristen Frechette, RN, with patients